Man versus Horse Marathon: History

 The 2009 race was marred by controversy when the organizers deducted time spent in the 'vet checks' from the horse times in addition to the 15 minutes for the delayed start of the horses.
 The deduction of this additional time enabled the horse to triumph by 8 minutes, instead of being defeated by 2.
 Whilst the organizers at the time claimed that the time spent in the vet check (which is not accurately monitored on a horse-by-horse basis) had always been deducted, this had not occurred in previous years.
 The fastest runner, Martin Cox, refused to accept the winner's trophy in protest at the decision.
 Following protests from other competitors, the organizers reverted to the previously followed rules of only deducting 15 minutes for the 2010 edition of the race.
 However, despite Haggai Chepkwony running the fastest time since Huw Lobb's record-breaking effort in 2004, a horse triumphed by 10 minutes.
-2011 featured a number of very good riders and horses competing, and the wet track conditions favored horses over runners, but some very good times were recorded by the front runners.
+The 2011 event featured a number of very good riders and horses competing, and the wet track conditions favored horses over runners, but some very good times were recorded by the front runners.
 The winning rider was Beti Gordon riding Next in Line at Grangeway, while the top runner was Charlie Pearson from London.

-2012 saw the return of Huw Lobb, the runner who first beat the horse and landed £25,000 as a bonus.
-His winning time was, however, considerably down on his winning time from 2004.
-Coming third in the Cork Marathon just five days earlier may have contributed to his running slower than perhaps he might have been able to.
+The 2012 race saw the return of Huw Lobb, the first runner to have beat the horse (in 2004).
+Having come in third in the Cork Marathon just five days earlier, however, he ran considerably slower than his winning time eight years prior.
 In 2013, extensive forestry works meant the organizers had to modify the route considerably, resulting in a course of nearly 24 miles, instead of the usual route of just under 21 miles.
 Despite a very hot day, the longer and hillier course favoured the horses, with 2011 winner Beti Gordon comfortably beating the first man, Hugh Aggleton.

 The 2013 race attracted an entry of 65 horses, with 44 completing the course, enabling it to lay claim to being "the world's largest horse race".
 Following a number of criticisms of the extended course in 2013 and 2014, the course for 2015 was shortened back towards 21 miles.
 This provided a more even match between man and equine, with Geoffrey Allen on Leo emerging victorious by just over 10 minutes from Hugh Aggleton.
-It was Allen's 4th outright win, and his 5th time as first horseman, having been beaten by Florian Holzinger in 2007.
+It was Allen's fourth outright win, and his fifth time as first horseman, having been beaten by Florian Holzinger in 2007.